Azaz-123/Tumor-Extraction-Using-Image-Processing/README.md

 # Tumor-Extraction-Using-Image-Processing
-Tumor extraction from MRI images using different image processing techniques and models.
-Four morphological techniques, butterworth High and Low pass filter, median filter, threshold segmentation has been used.
+Tumor extraction from MRI images using different image processing techniques and models.<br/> Four morphological techniques, butterworth High and Low pass filter, median filter, threshold segmentation has been used.